DoguhanOzgurAkca/refine/documentation/docs/getting-started/overview.md

 ## What do you mean by "headless" ?

-Instead of being limited set of pre-styled components, **refine** is a collection of helper `hooks`, `components` and `providers`.
+Instead of being a limited set of pre-styled components, **refine** is a collection of helper `hooks`, `components` and `providers`.
 These are all decoupled from your _UI components_ and _business logic_, so they never keep you from customizing your _UI_ or coding your own flow.

 **refine** works _seamlessly_ with any custom design or UI framework you may favor.
 For convenience, it ships with ready-made integrations for Ant Design System, Material UI, Mantine, and Chakra UI.